 Heading into holidays, shoplifting on the rise in Colorado, study says

-Shoplifting and other forms of retail crime are seeing a sharp rise as Colorado heads into the holidays, according to a study released this week.
+Shoplifting and other forms of retail crime are seeing a sharp rise as Colorado heads into the holidays, according to a study.

 After falling from a recent-record 24,975 thefts reported in 2015 to around 18,000 in 2021, Colorado Bureau of Investigation data show a jump to more than 27,000 shoplifting crimes in 2024, according to former Denver District Attorney Mitch Morrissey, who co-authored the study.